 Security awareness training reduces the likelihood that phishing attempts succeed in the first place, and regular simulation exercises maintain that reduction over time rather than letting vigilance decay after a one-time training event.
 Our security awareness training program is designed specifically for small business teams without dedicated security staff — practical, short-format training that builds lasting habits.

 The goal is a program where each layer reduces the probability of breach and limits the damage if a breach does occur.
-Managed endpoint security sits at the center of that model as your primary detection and response capability — the layer that catches what every other control misses and contains threats before they become catastrophic events.
+A properly implemented managed endpoint security for small business solution sits at the center of that model as your primary detection and response capability — the layer that catches what every other control misses and contains threats before they become catastrophic events.

 Frequently Asked Questions